sbrown345/pyppet/README.txt

 Basic Usage:
 	./Pyppet.sh

-If Blender opens without the GTK interface, the installer failed.

 Installing:
 	./install-ubuntu.sh

 ======================================================
 Installing a better GTK3 Theme
 	Pyppet has been optimized to work with a dark GTK theme.
-	AtoLm by the DeviantMars is included, you can install it by extracting to:
+	Malys Revolt2 by Malys777 is included, you can install it by extracting to:
 	"/usr/share/themes"
 	Then use gnome-tweak-tool to select the theme